 Add-ins for Outlook on the web are programs or utilities that help you automate certain tasks.
-Use Outlook on the web add-ins to extend email features by adding information or tools that you can use while you are viewing or creating emails.
+Use Outlook on the web add-ins to extend email features by adding information or tools that you can use while you're viewing or creating email messages.

-Note: Add-ins must be enabled to be activated in your emails.
-See Managing apps.
+Note: Add-ins must be turned on to be activated in your email.
+See Manage add-ins.

 Add-ins that come with Outlook on the web